-I soon realized that there was so much I had missed out on after graduation because my world had expanded to beyond just high school.
+I soon realized that my world had expanded to beyond just high school.
 News was no longer the latest school policy—it was now unemployment numbers, wikiLeaks, congressional decisions, South Korea vs. North Korea, Egyptian riots, etc. The previous year, my life revolved around a smaller environment—my high school—and so print journalism was easy.
 We fed news to 4,000 students at most, and the paper was the best way to stay informed, as our website was never up-to-date.
-Now, in a larger environment, in an environment that goes beyond just school, we need a more convenient and efficient way to communicate the news.
+Now, in a larger environment, we need a more convenient and efficient way to communicate the news.
 Print journalism suddenly becomes a hassle, both to read and to print.

-Technology helps to make the world a smaller place.
-It gives us the ability to learn about another country by simply using a computer, or even more conveniently, a phone.
+Technology gives us the ability to learn about another country by simply using a computer, or even more conveniently, a phone.
 We can now read the news without ever leaving our seats.
 We can connect to co-workers and friends via social networking sites.
 We can even tweet 140-character-max messages @ news companies that would otherwise fail to hear our voices.
-Technology also gives news a hint of ease.
+[The rest of the paragraph is all true, but is obvious.
+I think the fail to hear our voices theme should be pursued] [[Technology also gives news a hint of ease.
 Gone are the days when our only option was to pay 25 cents for a paper we would later lug around on the subway.
-We can now get subscribe to e-mail digests from the Wall Street Journal or download the New York Times application on the iPhone.
+We can now get subscribe to e-mail digests from the Wall Street Journal or download the New York Times application on the iPhone.]]

-Additionally, with sites like Twitter and Facebook, the media industry can benefit as well.
+The media industry has taken notice.
 Television stations have already created Facebook pages for people to ‘like’.
 After becoming a fan of series such as “Chuck” and “How I Met Your Mother,” I can now receive information about the shows instantly through my Facebook minifeed.
 I can find out when the next episode of “How I Met Your Mother” will air, or learn what Zachary Levi will be up to next.
 I can be a part of their world without having to step outside of my own.
 As for the companies themselves, they can improve by using the feedback they receive from their followers’ likes and comments.
-Many have also started using Facebook as a source of advertisement, as the social networking site helps companies to reach out to their target customers.
-For example, given a recently engaged couple, Facebook would display numerous ads on their sidebar for wedding photographers.
+They in turn turn those likes into advertising opportunities.

-This is what the next five years will have the potential to bring to the media industry—interaction, collaboration, ease of communication.
-Companies can use technology more effectively by allowing their fans to be less of followers and more of collaborators.
+This is what the next five years will have the potential to bring to the media industry—collaboration through interaction.
+Media companies can use technology more effectively by encouraging their fans to collaborate rather than just follow.
 By receiving advice and opinions that are both realistic and diverse, the media industry can better cater to their fans’ requests.
 A couple of years ago, NBC released an Interactive Story for their show, Heroes.
 As the title suggests, these characters were not created by the writers and producers of Heroes, but from submissions pitched by followers of the show.
-Doing so allowed NBC to further appeal to viewer interest and as a result, garner more support for its TV show.
+Doing so allowed NBC to further appeal to viewer interest and as a result, garner more interest in its TV show.